Or, It Just Wasn't Oatmeal!

 The above quotation is from an article, worth reading in its entirety, made by an MD,Doctor David L. Hoffmann, B.Sc.
 (Hons) M.N.I.N.H. .This Doctor recommends alternative treatments for Shingles which are herbal - Oat Straw (from the Oat Grass) Scullcap ,Peppermint , St. Johns' Wort ,Echinacea and Artemisia vulgaris.

-which this article shall add the other six herbs as listed above.
-Their
+This site (Herbs by Northdays Image) has covered St Johns Wort (Hypericum perforatum)with both an article and a properties page, to which this article shall add the other six herbs as listed above.
+Their horticultural names are:

 It sounds so stoned!
 No wonder Scots, who consume 99.99 percent of the worlds' oatmeal (it seems) are statistically considered to turn out the highest percentage of genius level University graduates in the world.
 I once read an article which attributed the intellectual success (in part) of my Scottish relatives to a diet which regularly included oats!!
 (Don't quote me, but - think about it!)